 Another devastating injury that doesn’t show up on x-ray is called Spinal Cord Injury without Radiographic Abnormality (SCIWORA).
 This is when the spinal cord stretches because of the elasticity of the ligaments and cartilage in the spinal column.
 An x-ray will show normal bone alignment and no fractures, but the spinal cord may be irreversibly damaged.
 Remember that this bundle of fibers can only stretch up to ¼” before having catastrophic damage.

 The evidence is clear.
 Rear-facing carseats protect the most fragile part of a developing child’s body: the head and spinal column.
-The 2018 American Academy of Pediatrics Policy Statement recommends rear-facing to the weight and height limits of the child’s carseat and instructs their pediatricians to counsel parents about rear-facing at each health visit.
+The 2018 American Academy of Pediatrics Policy Statement recommends rear-facing to the weight or height limits of the child’s carseat and instructs their pediatricians to counsel parents about rear-facing at each health visit.
 The National Highway Traffic Safety Administration (NHTSA) recommends rear-facing as long as possible.